Become A Career Change Maker

 The fact that you’re here tells me you’re probably feeling stuck and struggling to figure out the best next step for your career.
-Should you continue the work you were trained to do, should you change career direction or should you launch something of your own?
+Should you continue the work you were trained to do or should you change career direction?

 If you’re like many of the awesome women I work with, you’re tired of showing up at work each day feeling bored and unfulfilled -you want to do work that matters.
-You hear friends talking about finding dream flexible roles or starting a business of their own, but you have no idea if that’s even possible for you.
-You’re ready to work in a way that works for you and your family, but you need some help figuring out how.
+You hear friends talking about finding dream roles, but you have no idea if that’s even possible for you.
+You’re ready to lean into your brilliance and do work that you care about, so you can make a real impact in the world.

 What happens next is a little foggy.
 I can relate.